ansak95/FrameworkFDPP/README.md

 The idea behind this project is to propose a framework and software code for synthetically generating large training data sets for a realistic fatigue damage prognostics problem.

 The project is illustrated with a realistic case study on the Jupyter Notebook ``Illustration_CaseStudy.ipynb``, i.e. a RUL estimation problem where the available input data is strain gauge data, and the applicability of some of the most commonly used DL models to address failure prognostics has been studied (RNN, LSTM, GRU, 1D-CNN and TCN), available on the ``models`` directory.
-Reproducible results are possible using the Keras Tensorflow library, with Tensorflow version 2.3.0, and CUDA 11.0.
-It requires V100 GPUs.
+Keras Tensorflow library was used, with Tensorflow version 2.3.0, and CUDA 11.0.
+Models were trained mainly on NVIDIA V100 GPUs.

 # Generating set